About Jeremiah Downes

-Jeremiah Downes is an American stage director, songwriter for the theatre, musician, and master teacher.
-Born in North Jersey, and growing up in the Pocono Mountains, the influence of nearby Manhattan was inevitable and he spent his formative years crossing paths or studying with legendary theatre and music artists including Marni Nixon, Bob Dorough, Peter Howard, and Pattie Darcy Jones.
+Jeremiah is an American stage director, songwriter for the theatre, musician, and lauded teacher.
+His mother was one of the East Coast’s first female tattoo artists with her own studio during the 1970’s; she would go on to tattoo for some twenty-five years.
+His father was born in Greenwich, Connecticut but would abandon his old money family ties for a life on his own terms.
+Born in North Jersey, and growing up in the Pocono Mountains, the influence of nearby Manhattan was inevitable and Jeremiah spent his formative years crossing paths or studying with legendary theatre and music artists including Marni Nixon, Bob Dorough, Peter Howard, and Pattie Darcy Jones.
+He has enjoyed a fruitful artistic and academic journey that has taken him far and away from his New Jersey roots to the South, Midwest, Pacific Northwest, High and Southern Plains.

 Instrumental in the development and inception of the Walnut Street Supper Club in center city Philadelphia, Jeremiah served as music director and entertainment manager there for three years.
 He appeared nightly on stage as the headlining vocalist, pianist, and personality where his keys poured over everything from Gershwin to Pat Benatar.
+On nights off from the club, he was often found moonlighting behind the keys and on vocals at Philadelphia’s iconic piano bar, Tavern On Camac.
 He was the Founding Artistic Director of Philadelphia Music Theater Works where he successfully led the organization through a sold-out inaugural season and where he served as either actor, director, producer and/or writer for various new musical initiatives, including; Watch the Birdie, The Ryan Scott Oliver Project, and This Thing Called Love.
 For two seasons, Jeremiah directed the New Theater Collective in Philadelphia modeled after New York City Center’s Encores.
+Recent professional and academic work as a stage director includes Working, The Thanksgiving Play, The Noteworthy Life of Howard Barnes, The Fantasticks, Head Over Heels, Pippin, The Rocky Horror Show, Goblin Market, and Once Upon A Mattress.

 As a songwriter for the theatre his credits include; Highways and Daydreams, the musical adaptation of Richard Donner’s 1992 film Radio Flyer, Dancing As Fast As We Can, and Seven.
 His songs have been performed by artists from the worlds of Broadway and commercial music.
 His songwriting, “… dense, immediate, visceral…,” (Multi-MAC and Bistro Award Winner Stearns Matthews) was most recently produced at Farmers Alley Theatre, Jeremiah Downes & Friends: Live at Farmers Alley Theatre.
 A live album of that production is available through all major streaming outlets online.

 A sought-after teacher and master class clinician of musical theatre performance, vocal technique, acting, and song interpretation he teaches domestically and internationally through his online studio and continues to maintain a private studio in New York City and Philadelphia.
-He was the co-creator of Get Real: The Broadway Training Center, an innovative educational platform that offered elite online and on-site training for aspiring and professional musical theater performers with master teachers from the worlds of Broadway and higher education.
-Academic appointments include serving as Assistant Professor of Musical Theatre at West Virginia University where he led the B.F.A. in Musical Theatre program, Assistant Professor of Theatre and Head of Voice for Musical Theatre at Western Michigan University, and Assistant Professor of Musical Theatre and B.F.A.
+He was the co-creator of Get Real: The Broadway Training Center, an innovative educational platform that offered elite online and on-site training for aspiring and professional musical theater performers with faculty from the worlds of Broadway and higher education.
+Academic appointments include Instructor of Musical Theatre at Chadron State College, Nebraska where he served as the primary performance faculty and main stage director, Assistant Professor of Musical Theatre at West Virginia University where he led the B.F.A. in Musical Theatre program, Assistant Professor of Theatre and Head of Voice for Musical Theatre at Western Michigan University, and Assistant Professor of Musical Theatre and B.F.A.
 Coordinator at Emory & Henry College in association with Barter Theatre in Virginia.
+He served as Director of Theatre at Wyoming Seminary’s Summer at Sem Creative Arts program in Northeastern Pennsylvania where he led a dynamic and rigorous upper school theatre program for five seasons.
 His teaching and writing have been featured in the Musical Theatre Educators’ Alliance Journal (MTEA).
-His forthcoming book, Musical Theatre Performance Training for the 21st Century: A Holistic Guide for Actors and Singers, is currently in development.

-Jeremiah holds a Master of Music from Oklahoma City University and a Bachelor of Fine Arts from the University of the Arts where he served for three years on the staff of the Pre-College musical theater program, and with additional study in acting at Circle in the Square.
-He is a member of Actors’ Equity Association, ASCAP, Stage Directors and Choreographers Society (Associate), American Federation of Musicians (Local 580), and Musical Theatre Educators’ Alliance.
+Jeremiah holds a Master of Music from Oklahoma City University and a Bachelor of Fine Arts from the University of the Arts where he served for three years on the staff of the Pre-College musical theater program, additional study in acting at Circle in the Square.
+He is a member of Actors’ Equity Association, ASCAP, Stage Directors and Choreographers Society (Associate), American Federation of Musicians (Local 580), and Dramatists Guild of America.

-M.M. in Musical Theatre Performance and Pedagogy, Oklahoma City University, 2009
+M.M. in Musical Theatre Performance & Pedagogy, Oklahoma City University, 2009

 B.F.A. in Musical Theatre, University of the Arts, 2004